Vijay-Nirmal/WebInteractMCP/server/helm/README.md

   connectionString: "localhost:6379"

 env:
-  McpIntract__Tool__EnableDetailedErrorLogging: "false"
+  McpInteract__Tool__EnableDetailedErrorLogging: "false"
 ```

 ## SignalR and Load Balancing Considerations

-The WebIntract MCP Server uses SignalR for real-time bidirectional communication.
+The WebInteract MCP Server uses SignalR for real-time bidirectional communication.
 When deploying with multiple replicas, special configuration is required:

 ### Sticky Sessions
 SignalR connections must remain connected to the same pod throughout their lifetime.
 Configure your ingress controller with sticky sessions: